 Intervention included dense-packing cellulose insulation in the walls, deployment of thermal and air barrier envelope throughout the attic, quality assurance, and selection of high-performance heating and cooling equipment.

-Now, the house is all electric, and the post-construction energy audit predicts Energy Use Intensity of 35 kBTUs/sf/y, total energy at 89 MBTUs, and energy cost of ~$1179 per year.
+Now, the house is all electric, and the post-construction energy audit predicts Energy Use Intensity of 35 kBTUs/sf/y, total energy at 89 MBTUs.
 HES score is 9, on the scale of 1-10.
-The project shows not only how we can decrease the environmental impact of a home, for many years to come, but also how the reduced energy costs can help lower-income families build equity.
+The project shows how we can decrease the environmental impact of a home, for many years to come.